dannyhope/uxbrighton/_posts/2015-03-10-ux-analytics-workshop.md

 ## Specific activities & outcomes

-Some of the things you’ll learn
+You'll learn how to:

 - Discover device specific issues
-- To see what people do on the page (event tracking)
+- See how people interact with elements on a page
-- Find out where the problems are in my site
+- Find out where the problems are in your site
-	- Grouping content (by template for example) to see which sections or page genres need work
+	- Grouping content, by template for example, to see which sections or page genres need work
 	- Interaction
-	- Architecture (inc. search)
+	- Architecture, including search
-- Analysing user journeys in order to quickly see how people navigate through your website
+- Analyse user journeys in order to quickly see how people navigate through your website
-- Setting-up funnels to track how well your design is working for specific user goals/tasks
+- Set up funnels to track how well your design is working for specific user goals/tasks
 - Find ways to increase conversions
 - Create persona based segments to see what your personas are up to.
-- Choosing what tool to use for measuring
+- Choose what tool to use for measuring
-- Customising Google Analytics to show the data that’s most relevant to your site both for yourself and your client (dashboards and custom reports)
+- Customise Google Analytics to show the data that’s most relevant to your site both for yourself and your client using dashboards and custom reports

 ## Who is this for?

 UX people who feel they should have more of a handle on the data side of things.
 Anybody can practice UX but we’ve tailored the workshop to:

 - Visual designers
 - Product owners